dnanexus/dx_app_builder/app_scatter/Readme.md

 ## Scatter app inputs
 - executable: `app-xxxx`, `applet-xxxx`, or `worfklow-xxxx` Runnable to launch for each of the inputs
-- batch-inputs: `hash`, a dictionary of key-value pairs, where the key is an input name, and the value is an array of elements.
+- batch_inputs: `hash`, a dictionary of key-value pairs, where the key is an input name, and the value is an array of elements.
-- common-inputs: `hash`, a dictionary of key-value pairs that are held constant.
+- common_inputs: `hash`, a dictionary of key-value pairs that are held constant.
-- files: `file:array`, an array of any file ID in batch-inputs.
+- files: `array:file`, an array of any file ID in batch-inputs.
-- instance_types (optional): `string:array`, an array of instances types
+- instance_types (optional): `array:string`, an array of instances types

 ## Scatter app outputs
-- ouputs: `hash`
+- launch_args: `array:hash` an array of dictionaries that were used to call the executable
--
+- results: `hash` an array for each output of the executable.